Feeling overwhelmed by the world these days? One of these meditation retreats could help restore your calm

 9. The Middle Way Retreat

-Thailand is the perfect place to leave all your destructive behaviour behind, be this negative thoughts, telling lies or killing–even insects.
-Yes, that’s right-at this Dhammakaya meditation centre, guests are asked to refrain from killing even mosquitos.
+Thailand is the perfect place to leave all your destructive behaviour behind.
+Whether it’s negative thoughts, telling lies or killing–even insects.
+Yes, that’s right.
+At this Dhammakaya meditation centre, guests are asked to refrain from even killing mosquitos.

-This could prove a challenge, as the centre is set in the lush tropical forests of northeastern Thailand, which are filled with buzzing, humming, hooting life.
-The property of the centre itself also features a variety of indoor and outdoor meditation spaces, waterfall-splashed gardens, and an outdoor dining hall.
+This could prove to be quite a challenge, since the centre is in the lush tropical forests of northeastern Thailand.
+These forests are filled with buzzing, humming, hooting life.
+The property in the centre of the jungle features a variety of indoor and outdoor meditation spaces, waterfall-splashed gardens, and an outdoor dining hall.

 Where: Northeast Thailand forest